A Condo in Costa Rica well explained

 - Townhomes or townhouses, called officially Horizontal Condominium

 - Condo apartments of one or several buildings of several stories, called officially Vertical Condominium.
 Some US citizens call a condo only an apartment when it is for rent.
-In some other places, they just call it either one.
-Many realtors do call it a highrise condo.
-To make it easy, I will call it just a condo.
+In some other places, they call it either one.
+However, many realtors do call it a highrise condo.
+So, to make it easy, I will call it just a condo.

-If you purchase a homesite or building lot in a condominium, you will probably find that each lot is registered as an individual, private area and is a percentage of the total size of the community.
+Are you planning to purchase a home site or a building lot in a condominium?
+Then, probably each lot is registered as an individual, private area and is a percentage of the total size of the community.
 Streets are probably paved, and there will be sidewalks.
-The gate will be controlled by a 24-hour guard in a guard’s shack with a bathroom.
-The community will have its own sewer system and maybe a pool, a playground, and other amenities.
+The gate is controlled by a 24-hour guard in a guard shack with a bathroom.
+The community will have its sewer system and maybe a pool, a playground, and other amenities.

-All those belong to the common areas and will be maintained by an HOA fee that will be paid by each owner.
-HOA fees are usually regulated by the size of the private area.
+All those belong to the common areas and are maintained by an HOA fee that each owner will pay.
+The size of the private area usually regulates HOA fees.
 So larger lots pay more HOA fees than smaller lots.
-The size of the house doesn’t have anything to do with the HOA amount to be paid, what’s important is the lot size.
+The size of the house doesn’t have anything to do with the HOA amount to be paid; what’s important is the lot size.

-Many communities like this, only allow for a certain construction style (such as colonial for example) and construction plans have to be approved by a construction committee, besides the normal municipal and code regulations.
+Many communities like this only allow for a particular construction style (such as colonial, for example).
+In addition, the construction plans have to be approved by a construction committee, besides the standard municipal and code regulations.

 Bylaws always indicate what residents can do and what not.
-This includes having pets, when to stop the parties, how to reserve the pool area and other condo restrictions.
+These bylaws include information about having pets when to stop the parties, reserve the pool area, and other condo restrictions.

 A condominium with townhouses, or townhomes, is usually all built by the real estate developer.
-All houses are usually the same, although I’ve seen a few with 2 or 3 sizes.
-The community is also on its own sewer (and sometimes a water backup system) and there are some amenities most of the time, such as a pool.
+All houses are generally the same, although I’ve seen a few with 2 or 3 sizes.
+The community is also on its sewer (and sometimes a water backup system).
+And there are also amenities most of the time, such as a pool.

 If you love being around kids, lots of them, this is the place to live.
 You’ll see small bikes and toys in every carport, and you’ll see kids all over the common area.
 Mom and dad are used to the fact that their kids are loud and noisy.
 You might not be.

 You’ll find communities with townhouses of all sizes and prices.
 But usually, these are starter homes.
-So if you’re retired, a condo in Costa Rica, with rows of townhouses, once stuck to the other, might not be for you.
+So, if you are retiring, a condo in Costa Rica, with rows of townhouses, once stuck to the other, is possibly not for you.

-You’ll find the vertical condos in higher-density areas, although there are also amazing high-end condo apartments that are like a mansion.
-They are always located in a building(s) and again share common areas, water treatment plant, sewer, pool, and other amenities.
+You’ll find vertical condos in higher-density areas, although there are also unique high-end condo apartments like a mansion.
+They are always located in a building(s) and share common areas, water treatment plants, sewers, pools, and other amenities.

-Most condos in a building have a large space between floors, so there won’t be any noise from those living above you.
+Most condos in a building have ample space between floors, so there won’t be any noise from those living above you.
 But check before you buy.
 You might not like the high heels your neighbor uses.

-The latest fashion is to have a condo in a mixed zoning area where you will have a more urban lifestyle than elsewhere.
-Access to groceries and restaurants is becoming more and more important.
+The latest fashion is to have a condo in a mixed zoning area with a more urban lifestyle than elsewhere.
+Access to groceries and restaurants is becoming more and more critical.
 Something to seriously check on is the parking space that belongs to this condo.

-A gated community is not a legal term in Costa Rica.
-In fact, all condominiums are gated communities.
-But not all gated communities are a condo in Costa Rica.
+A gated community is not a legal term in Costa Rica, but a condominium is.
+Therefore, all condominiums are gated communities.
+But not all gated communities are a condominium in Costa Rica.

 A real gated community has a guarded gate at the entrance.
 These guards will control access.
 Besides, there is a wall or fence all around the community.
 AND the community has formal bylaws or CC & R’s.

-Mostly in rural and beach areas, you’ll find one of those agricultural communities or “parcelas agricolas“.
-This used to be a model that allowed developers to subdivide a farm meant for agricultural use, into 5,000 or 7,000 m2 lots.
+Mostly in rural and beach areas, you’ll find one of those agricultural communities or “parcelas agricolas.”
+This model allowed developers to subdivide a farm meant for agricultural use into 5,000 or 7,000 m2 lots.

 Officially, the city allows for only one house on each lot (for the farmer to live in).
-But generally, the city regulations allow for one home + guesthouse + pool.
-You’ll find those communities typically in locations such as Atenas, Grecia, Puriscal, and the mountains close to the beach.
+But generally, the city regulations allow for one home + guesthouse or “casita“ + pool.
+So you’ll find those communities typically in locations such as Atenas, Grecia, Puriscal, and the mountains close to the beach.

 Ask your lawyer to check the legality of the bylaws that the developers of this type of communities created.